seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 print_r($scraper->getMovieData());
 {% endhighlight %}

 We create an event loop.
 Then we create an instance of `Clue\React\Buzz\Browser`.
 The scraper uses this instance to perform its requests.
 We scrape to URLs with 40 seconds timeout.
 As you can see we even don't need to touch the scraper code.
 All we need is to update `Browser` constructor and provide a `Connector` configured for using a proxy server.
-At first create a socket client with an empty connector:
+At first, create a socket client with an empty connector:

 {% highlight php %}
 <?php